wesley-trust/wesleytrust-com/_posts/2021-04-24-graph-api-licences-pipeline.md

         [parameter(
             Mandatory = $false,
             ValueFromPipeLineByPropertyName = $true,
-            HelpMessage = "If there are no subscriptions to import, whether to forcibly remove any defined subscriptions" )]
+            HelpMessage = "If there are no subscriptions, whether to forcibly remove any defined subscriptions" )]
         [switch]$Force,
         [parameter(